Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Supplementary Materials

 If we consider the brightness of GCs as marks, we assign

 The assignment of the above prior is based on known GCLF parameters \citep{Harris1991, Rejkuba_2012} and the distance to the Perseus cluster \citep{Harris2020}.
-Note that a much stronger and informative prior can be placed on $\mu_0$ and $\sigma_{m,B}$ as the GCLF parameters are extensively well-studied, and they were even considered to be universal across the Universe \citep{Harris1991, Rejkuba_2012}.
-However, since the observation by \cite{Shen_2021b} has introduced a significant amount of doubt on the universality of the GCLF, especially for UDGs, we thus only put a uniform prior on these parameters.
+Note that a more informative prior might be placed on $\mu_0$ and $\sigma_{m,B}$; the GCLF parameters are extensively well-studied, and for a long time were considered to be universal \citep{Harris1991, Rejkuba_2012}.
+However, the recent observation by \cite{Shen_2021b} has introduced significant doubt on the universality of the GCLF, especially for UDGs.
+Thus, we set a more uninformative, uniform prior on these parameters.

 If the color variation is considered as marks, we set

 based on the previous extensive studies on GC colors \citep[see][for example]{Gebhardt_1999} and the assumption that $\sigma_j$'s are smaller than $\sigma_0$.